shubhamop20/Master-Resume/README.md

 # Master-Resume

-Shubham is a final year M.Tech student (2020-2022) in the Department of Mechanical Engineering at IIT Kanpur.
-He completed his B.Tech in Mechanical Engineering from Government College of Engineering Amravati Y19 batch.
+Hii I am Shubham, a final year M.Tech student with specialization Solid Mechanics and Design in the Department of Mechanical Engineering at IIT Kanpur.
+My current CPI is 9.5.
+I completed my B.Tech (8.83 CGPA) in Mechanical Engineering from Government College of Engineering Amravati Y19 batch.

-This folder contains the resume, which Shubham used to apply during the campus placements at IIT Kanpur.
+This repository contains the resume, which I used to apply during the campus placements at IIT Kanpur.